catchsomnath/nada-docs/configure-email.rst

 B.	Go to Site administration, click on the Settings menu and choose “Settings”

-C	Find the section “SMTP settings”
+C.	Find the section “SMTP settings”

 .. image:: images/smtp-settings.png